 Particularly in the case of atopic dermatitis, people living with the condition often find that it doesn't remain consistent, but rather fluctuates over time.

 The list of things that can cause or worsen eczema is depressingly long.
 It takes in environmental factors such as low humidity, cold weather and extreme shifts in temperature, as well as typical household items and materials like detergents, soaps, wool and synthetics.
 And that's by no means the full extent of it.
 Animal hair and saliva, together with dust mites, means that it's not just synthetic items that can upset the balance of your skin.
 The hormonal changes experienced before periods or during pregnancy can also knock your body off balance and lead to eczema, as can food allergies.

 Everyone's skin is different, of course, and it's quite possible that some of these have little or no impact on your own complexion.
-Just check to see if a sudden worsening has corresponded with, say, a change in detergent or season.

 What lifestyle changes can you make?

 There are, thankfully, a whole host of different lifestyle changes that you can make.
 E45 is an obvious choice for eczema prone skin, with it's gentle and effective formula for supporting your skin's natural barrier.
 But it's not your only option, with plenty of sensitive solutions for dry skin sufferers.

 Eczema specialists recommend taking one bath or shower a day, for between 10 and 15 minutes.
 So far, so normal.
 But it's here that the caveats start.
 They also suggest using water no hotter than 'lukewarm', given that higher temperatures can irritate the skin, as well as banishing the washcloth or loofah from your self-care routine.
 All that abrasive action has a pretty damaging effect on tender skin, it turns out.
 Limit the use of cleansers during a flare-up and always pick your chosen formulas with care.
 That means no fragrance and no skin-irritating nasties.